yardsale8/stat110_book/_sources/IntroToCI/IntroToCI.rst

 |image7|

-In the next image, we illustrate this process using the `StatKey's Confidence Intervals for a Mean page
+In the next image, we illustrate the process of constructing the bootstrap distribution using the `StatKey's Confidence Intervals for a Mean page
 <http://www.lock5stat.com/StatKey/bootstrap_1_quant/bootstrap_1_quant.html>`_.
+The bootstrap distribution is constructed by repeating steps 1-3 many times.

 |image8|